 This January, NAS start-up Spinnaker Networks also started selling a NAS gateway, the SpinServer 3300G, under customer pressure for a version of its flagship SpinServer 3300 for a product that could use pre-existing SAN disk resources.
 In its first release, the 3300G supports SAN storage from LSI Logic, with support for EMC and Hewlett-Packard arrays forthcoming.

 Spinnaker's SpinServer 3300G differs from other NAS gateways in terms of scalability, says Jeff Hornung, Spinnaker's vice president of marketing and business development.
-Whereas SpinServer's competition can support file systems limited to under 10TB in size, SpinServer 3300G can support a single 11PB (that's 11,000TB)
+Whereas SpinServer's competition can support file systems limited to under 10TB in size, SpinServer 3300G can support a single 11PB (that's 11,000TB) file system, supported by 512 gateways.
+In contrast, a single NetApp 960 can support a maximum of 18TB, configured as a minimum of three file systems, Hornung says.

 Not that anyone would ever want a file system that big, says Jon Toor, director of marketing at ClariStor, another start-up attempting to solve the file services for SANs problem.
 "After a couple of terabytes, a file system starts to break down in terms of backup and restore," he says.